kartik-v/bootstrap-popover-x/README.md

 #### keyup.target.popoverX
 This event is fired when the escape key is pressed to hide the popover.

-The following events are inherited from bootstrap modal:

 #### show.bs.modal
 This event fires immediately when the `show` instance method is called.
 If caused by a click, the clicked element is available as the `relatedTarget` property of the event.